randym32/Anki.Vector.PackageInstaller/README.md

 ```$ vector-pkg.py uninstall --pkg=myapp```

-# Advantages of Vector Package
+# Advantages of Vector Package Installer

 - extremely simple packaging system that uses an open archive format, tarball.
 - vector-pkg.py packages are flexible enough to be installed in environments with varied configuration.